Abhishaike/WORKSHOP-STUFF/README.md

 MALE AUDIO DATA: https://www.dropbox.com/s/dpawvo4zspgupoc/Male1.wav?dl=0

-All of the test audio file is given through links which are parsed through a web-scrapper, audio contents extracted, and saved to a .wav file on the desk, resaved for the next file, and so on.
+All of the test audio file is given through links (contained on the TesterOfModel.py file) which are parsed through a web-scrapper, audio contents extracted, and saved to a .wav file on the desk, resaved for the next file, and so on.